pfertyk/blog/content/009-vim-for-sane-people.md

 map <a-H> :vertical res -1<cr>
 ```

-This configuration lets me change the window width/height without touching the mouse.
+This configuration lets me change the window width/height without touching the mouse (unfortunately, mapping the `Alt` key makes it work only in GVim).

 ### Indentation